SvetlanaMinakova/espamAI/README.md

 I. Installing Java and Python
 ---------------------------------------------------------------------------------------------------------------------------------

-Before installing ESPAMAI, you might need to install Java SDK and/or Python 2.7.
-See below:
+Before installing ESPAMAI, you need Java SDK and Python 2.7.
+In you do not have these tools installed:

 #### Installing Java SDK:####